-- 9.16 The landscapes of this zone are highly valued locally, and this is confirmed by the designation of a substantial proportion of the zone as 'Special Landscape Areas' (SLA) by South Lanarkshire Council54: - Upper Clyde Valley and Tinto SLA; - Pentland Hills and Black Mount SLA; - Douglas Valley SLA (very small portion) - Leadhills and the Lowther Hills SLA (very small portion) - The Tinto Hill/Dungavel Hill area contains several examples of monoculture sitka spruce plantations which have little or no relationship to the underlying landscape character.
+- 9.16 The landscapes of this zone are highly valued locally, and this is confirmed by the designation of a substantial proportion of the zone as a local landscape area or 'Special Landscape Areas' (SLA) as referred to by South Lanarkshire Council55: - Upper Clyde Valley and Tinto SLA; - Pentland Hills and Black Mount SLA; - Douglas Valley SLA (very small portion) - Leadhills and the Lowther Hills SLA (very small portion) - The Tinto Hill/Dungavel Hill area contains several examples of monoculture sitka spruce plantations which have little or no relationship to the underlying landscape character.
 These are often on prominent sites in sensitive visual locations and there may be a case for not replanting when they are harvested and providing compensatory planting elsewhere.

-54 Ironside Farrar for South Lanarkshire Council (2010) South Lanarkshire: Validating Local Landscape Designations; and reaffirmed in the adopted South Lanarkshire Local Development Plan (2015)
+55 Ironside Farrar for South Lanarkshire Council (2010) South Lanarkshire: Validating Local Landscape Designations; and reaffirmed in the adopted South Lanarkshire Local Development Plan (2015)